EsteemedIO/esteemedio.github.io/_case_study/voya-financial.md

 author: matthew-pritchard
 categories: []
 title: Voya Financial
-description: Esteemed Digital works with ING Financial on a Re-Brand
+description: Faced with a challenging rebrand that affected both a consumer and corporate site, Voya Financial engaged a senior front end Drupal developer through Esteemed Digital in order to manage a large team of developers and assist with the company’s brand transition.
 image: "/uploads/voya4.jpg"
 thumbnail: "/uploads/voya_0.jpg"
 color_overlay: ''